 We teach you to train your dog as a Therapy dog for visitations to hospitals, schools, and nursing homes.
 See how your dog's visit can bring a smile, improve a person's quality of life and leave a warm spot on their heart.

-An Arizona nonprofit & Federal 501(c)(3) Public Charity Organization.
+An Illinois Not for Profit & Federal 501(c)(3) Public Charity Organization.

 The skills your dog can learn from you through us is limited only by your imagination.
 Dogs love to learn and we love to teach!
 What a great combination!